geerlingguy/raspberry-pi-dramble/README.md

           address 10.0.1.60/24
           gateway 10.0.1.1
         ```

-    2. Set up DNS resolution in `/etc/resolv.conf` by adding the following lines (using Google DNS, for example):
-        ```
-        nameserver 8.8.8.8
-        nameserver 8.8.4.4
-        ```
-        (handy one-liner: `printf '%s\n%s\n' 'nameserver 8.8.8.8' 'nameserver 8.8.4.4' >> /etc/resolv.conf`).

-    3. Restart the Pi: `sudo reboot`
+    2. Restart the Pi: `sudo reboot`
-    4. You'll need to reconnect to the Pi on its new static IP address.
+    3. You'll need to reconnect to the Pi on its new static IP address.

 The networking configuration may need to be a little different depending on the environment in which you're using your own Dramble (whether it's on an isolated private network, connected to another network/router, using bridged WiFi interfaces, etc.).